acgessler/cpp.js/Readme.md

 ### Usage ###

-(This sample is effectively the entire documentation, feel free to contribute further contents).
+(This sample is effectively the entire external documentation, feel free to contribute further contents).

 ```javascript